sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 Soon after I was appointed Professor of Sanskrit and Comparative Philology in the Presidency College at Madras, and in that capacity took charge of the office of the Curator of the Government Oriental Manuscripts Library, the late Mr. G. H. Stuart, who was then the Director of Public Instruction, asked me to find out if in the Manuscripts Library in my charge there was any work of value capable of throwing new light on the history of Hindu mathematics, and to publish it, if found, with an English translation and with such notes as were necessary for the elucidation of its contents.
 Accordingly the mathematical manuscripts in the Library were examined with this object in view; and the examination revealed the existence of three incomplete manuscripts of Mahāvīrācārya's *Gaṇita-sāra-saṅgraha*.
 A cursory perusal of these manuscripts made the value of this work evident in relation to the history of Hindu Mathematics.
 The late Mr. G. H. Stuart's interest in working out this history was so great that, when the existence of the manuscripts and the historical value of the work were brought to his notice, he at once urged me to try to procure other manuscripts and to do all else that was necessary for its proper publication.
 He gave me much advice and encouragement in the early stages of my endeavour to publish it; and I can well guess how it would have gladdened his heart to see the work published in the form he desired.
 It has been to me a source of very keen regret that it did not please Providence to allow him to live long enough to enable me to enhance the value of the publication by means of his continued guidance and advice; and my consolation now is that it is something to have been able to carry out what he with scholarly delight imposed upon me as a duty.
 Of the three manuscripts found in the library one is written on paper in Grantha characters, and contains the first five chapters of the work with a running commentary in Sanskrit; it has been denoted here by the letter P. The remaining two are palm-leaf manuscripts in Kanarese characters, one of them containing, like P, the first five chapters, and the other the seventh chapter dealing with the geometrical measurement of areas.
 In both these manuscripts there is to be found, in addition to the Sanskrit text of the original work, a brief statement in the Kanarese language of the figures relating to the various illustrative problems as also of the answers to those same problems.
 Owing to the common characteristics of those manuscripts and also owing to their not overlapping one another in respect of their contents, it has been thought advisable to look upon them as one manuscript and denote them by K. Another manuscript, denoted by M, belongs to the Government Oriental Library at Mysore, and was received on loan from Mr. A. Mahadeva Sastri, B.A., the Curator of that institution.
 This manuscript is a transcription on paper in Kanarese characters of an original palm-leaf manuscript belonging to a Jaina Pandit, and contains the whole of the work with a short commentary in the Kanarese language by one Vallabha, who claims to be the author of also a Telugu commentary on the same work.
 Although incorrect in many places, it proved to be of great value on account of its being complete and containing the Kanarese commentary; and my thanks arespecially due to Mr. A. Mahadeva Sastri for his leaving it sufficiently long at my disposal.
 A fifth manuscript, denoted by B, is a transcription on paper in Kanarese characters of a palm-leaf manuscript found in a Jaina monastery at Mudbidri in South Canara, and was obtained through the kind effort of Mr. R. Krishnamacharyar, M.A., the Sub-assistant Inspector of Sanskrit Schools in Madras, and Mr. U. B. Venkataramanaiya of Mudbidri.
 This manuscript also contains the whole work, and gives, like K, in Kanarese a brief statement of the problems and their answers.
 The endeavour to secure more manuscripts having proved fruitless, the work has had to be brought out with the aid of these five manuscripts; and owing to the technical character of the work and its elliptical and often riddle-like language and the inaccuracy of the manuscripts, the labour involved in bringing it out with the translation and the requisite notes has been heavy and trying.
 There is, however, the satisfaction that all this labour has been bestowed on a worthy work of considerable historical value.
 It is a fortunate circumstance about the *Gaṇita-sāra-saṅgraha* that the time when its author Mahāvīrācārya lived may be made out with fair accuracy.
 In the very first chapter of the work, we have, immediately after the two introductory stanzas of salutation to Jina Mahāvīra, six stanzas describing the greatness of a king, whose name is said to have been Cakrikā bhañjana, and who appears to have been commonly known by the title of Amōghavarṣa Nṛpatuṅga; and in the last of these six stanzas there is a benediction wishing progressive prosperity to the rule of this king.
-The results of modern Indian epigraphical research show that this king Amōghavarṣa Nṛpatuṅga reigned from [A.D.
+The results of modern Indian epigraphical research show that this king Amōghavarṣa Nṛpatuṅga reigned from A.D.
 814 or 815 to AD.
-877 or 878](# "Vide Nilgund Inscription of the time of Amōghavarṣa 1, A.D.
-866; edited by J. F. Fleet, PH.D., C.I.
-E., in Epigraphia Indica, vol. VI, pp. 98-108").
+877 or 878[^1].
 Since it appears probable that the author of the *Gaṇita-sāra-saṅgraha* was in some way attached to the court of this Rāṣṭrakūṭa king Amōghavarṣa Nṛpatuṅga, we may consider the work to belong to the middle of the ninth century of the Christian era.
 It is now generally accepted that, among well-known early Indian mathematicians Āryabhaṭa lived in the fifth, Varāhamihirain the sixth, Brahmagupta in the seventh and Bhāskarācārya in the twelfth century of the Christian era; and chronologically, therefore, Mahāvīrācārya comes between Brahmagupta and Bhāskarācārya.
 This in itself is a point of historical noteworthiness; and the further fact that the author of the *Gaṇita-sāra-saṅgraha* belonged to tho Kanarese speaking portion of South India in his days and was a Jaina in religion is calculated to give an additional importance to the historical value of his work.
 Like the other mathematicians mentioned above, Mahāvīrācārya was not primarily an astronomer, although he knew well and has himself remarked about the usefulness of mathematics for the study of astronomy.
 The study of mathematics seems to have been popular among Jaina scholars; it forms, in fact, one of their four *aruyōgas* or auxiliary sciences indirectly serviceable for the attainment of the salvation of soul-liberation known as *mokṣa*.

+[^1]: "Vide Nilgund Inscription of the time of Amōghavarṣa 1, A.D.
+866; edited by J. F. Fleet, PH.D., C.I.
+E., in Epigraphia Indica, vol. VI, pp. 98-108"

 A comparison of the *Gaṇita-sāra-saṅgraha* with the corresponding portions in the *Brahmasphuṭa-siddhānta* of Brahmagupta is calculated to lead to the conclusion that, in all probability, Mahāvīrācārya was familiar with the work of Brahmagupta and endeavoured to improve upon it to the extent to which the scope of his *Gaṇita-sāra-saṅgraha* permitted such improvement.
 Mahāvīrācārya's classification of arithmetical operations is simpler, his rules are fuller and he gives a large number of examples for illustration and exercise.
 Pṛthūdakasvāmin, the well-known commentator on the *Brahmasphuṭa-siddhānta*, could not have been chronologically far removed from Mahāvīrācārya, and the similarity of some of the examples given by the former with some of those of the latter naturally arrests attention.
 In any case it cannot be wrong to believe, that, at the time, when Mahāvīrācārya wrote his *Gaṇita-sāra-saṅgraha*, Brahmagupta must have been widely recognized as a writer of authority in the field of Hindu astronomy and mathematics.
 Whether Bhāskarācārya was at all acquainted with the *Gaṇita-sāra-saṅgraha* of Mahāvīrācārya, it is not quite easy to say.
 Since neither Bhāskarācārya nor any of his known commentators seem to quote from him or mention him by name, the natural conclusion appears to be thatBhāskarācārya's *Siddhānta-śiromaṇi*, including his Lilāvati and Bījagaṇita, was intended to be an improvement in the main upon the *Brahmasphuṭa-siddhānta* of Brahmagupta.
 The fact that Mahāvīrācārya was a Jaina might have prevented Bhāskarācārya from taking note of him; or it may be that the Jaina mathematician's fame had not spread far to the north in the twelfth century of the Christian era.
 His work, however, seems to have been widely known and appreciated in Southern India.
 So early as in the course of the eleventh century and perhaps under the stimulating influence of the enlightened rule of Rājarājanarēndra of Rajahmundry, it was translated into Telugu in verse by Pāvulūri Mallana; and some manuscripts of this Telugu translation are now to be found in the Government Oriental Manuscripts Library here at Madras.
 It appeared to me that to draw suitable attention to the historical value of Mahāvīrācārya's *Gaṇita-sāra-saṅgraha*, I could not do better than seek the help of Dr. David Eugene Smith of the Columbia University of New York, whose knowledge of the history of mathematics in the West and in the East is known to be wide and comprehensive, and who on the occasion when he met me in person at Madras showed great interest in the contemplated publication of the *Gaṇita-sāra-saṅgraha* and thereafter read a paper on that work at the Fourth International Congress of Mathematicians held at Rome in April 1908.
 Accordingly I requested him to write an introduction to this edition of the *Gaṇita-sāra-saṅgraha*, giving in brief outline what he considers to be its value in building up the history of Hindu mathematics.
 My thanks as well as the thanks of all those who may asscholars become interested in this publication are therefore due to him for his kindness is having readily complied with my request; and I feel no doubt that his introduction will be read with great appreciation.